Chalkis Shipyards

-It's one of the biggest shipyards in operation in Greece with two floating docks.
-Some of the facilities in operation include mechanical workshop, plateshop, piping shop, electrical shop, carpentry shop, power supply sub stations.
+One of the largest shipyards in operation in Greece, Chalkis Shipyards has two floating docks, a mechanical workshop, a plate shop, a piping shop, an electrical shop, a carpentry shop, and power supply substations.

-Chalkis shipyards is currently expanding operation in offshore wind technology announcing works on innovative design of floating wind plants in collaboration with National Technical University of Athens and Hellenic Centre for Marine Research.
+Chalkis Shipyards is currently expanding operation in offshore wind technology announcing works on innovative design of floating wind plants in collaboration with National Technical University of Athens and Hellenic Centre for Marine Research.
 The design is called FloatMast platform and the purpose is to create a new turbine technology.
 To this end Chalkis shipyards aims to invest €100 million.